semi-lab/semi-lab.github.io/_pages/about.md

   <i>-Wolfgang Pauli-</i>
   </p>

-  We are committed to humbly and tirelessly tackling intricate surface structures to bridge the realms of surface engineering and advanced manufacturing.
+  We are committed to humbly and tirelessly tackling intricate surface structures in order to seamlessly merge surface engineering and advanced manufacturing.
 If you wish to be a part of this endeavor, please contact Dr. Akin at sakin@purdue.edu.